olliephillips/facil/README.md

 #### Example template html

-The below demonstrates how the above tokens are uses in a template html file
+The below demonstrates how the above tokens are used in a template html file

 ```
 <html>